mvkvc/coinbase_stream/README.md

 # coinbase_stream

-Receives streaming L2 data from the Coinbase websocket API and uploads to Azure Blob Storage for further processing and analysis.
+Receive L2 data from the Coinbase websocket API and upload to Azure Blob Storage.